tufts-ml/DAGG-Rout-VI/README.md

 This is a minimum working version of the code used for the paper.
 ## 0. Environment Setup
+enviroment setup
+'''
-enviroment setup: "pip install -r requirements.txt"
+pip install -r requirements.txt
+'''
+Run build.sh script in the project's root directory for MMD computation.
+'''
+./build.sh
+'''